 But how are police officers supposed to enforce violations?
 Should they hold cyclists to the same standard as motorists, or should they attack the problem on a case by case basis?

-For example, take last week’s article in the Santa Monica Daily Press that highlights a woman who received a $250 ticket for running a stop sign at a speed of 5 miles per hour.
+For example, take last week’s article in the Santa Monica Daily Press that highlighted a woman who received a $250 ticket for running a stop sign at a speed of 5 miles per hour.
 Surely something like this is a far cry from the man who recklessly failed to yield to pedestrians at a crosswalk.
 Isn’t a cyclist making a “California Stop” at a stop sign when there’s no other vehicles present the biking equivalent of a car doing a couple miles per hour over the speed limit?
 It’s technically illegal, but is it always worth enforcing?

 The state of Idaho actually has a law on the books that allows cyclists to roll through stop signs under certain circumstances.
 It’s the only state in the country with a law of this kind.
 However, with California law as it stands, SFPD is trying to walk the line between punishing repeat offenders while also offering warnings to riders who may be genuinely unaware of how to navigate the streets legally on a bicycle.
 The SFMTA is also trying to emphasize rider education by hopefully implementing a program that would allow ticketed cyclists to waive the cost of their offense if they attended a rider education program.